flamisz/flamisz.github.io/_posts/2017-04-06-laravel-echo-dusk-vuejs.markdown

     [articles](https://github.com/flamisz/laravel-echo/tree/master/tests/Unit/ArticleTest.php)
     [comments](https://github.com/flamisz/laravel-echo/tree/master/tests/Unit/CommentTest.php)

 I’m not a “maniac” TDD tester, so I’m using my browser for “visual” tests as well.
 I know you can create web application without open any browser, but that’s just not for me.
 I like to see my app during the development phase.
-But the tests are great of course, specially during refactoring.
+But the tests are great of course, especially during refactoring.

 Laravel uses [Bootstrap](http://getbootstrap.com) css framework for its basic views so in the beginning I will use it.
 Maybe later I’ll switch to [Bulma](http://bulma.io) .